archesproject/arches-docs/docs/developing/extending/extensions/functions.rst

 Function.

-Developing your Function's UI component is very similar to developing `Widgets`_.
+Developing your Function's UI component is very similar to developing :ref:`Widgets`.
 More specific guidelines are in progress, but for now, refer to the sample code in your project's ``templates/views/components/functions/`` directory, and gain a little more insight from the ``templates/views/components/widgets/``